All Episodes

 This happened sort of suddenly.

-But but we're gonna celebrate uh soon.
+But we're going to celebrate soon.

 We all are.

-I want to thank our children, Michael and Hannah and Abby and Jack and Will.
+I want to thank our children, Michael and Hannah, and Abby and Jack and Will.

-And so I want to thank all your families as well for what they endure and what they've had to endure for the last few weeks.
+And so I want to thank all of your families as well for what they endure and what they've had to endure for the last few weeks.

 We've been here a while.

-Uh I want to thank my faithful mother, Jeannie Johnson, who bore me at the age of 17.
+I want to thank my faithful mother, Jeannie Johnson, who bore me at the age of 17.

-Uh I especially want to thank all the extraordinary people of the great state of Louisiana.
+I especially want to thank all the extraordinary people of the great state of Louisiana.

-We have never had a speaker of the house, hail from our state.
+We have never had a Speaker of the House hail from our state, and so they've been lifting us up.

 We will make you proud.

-To my colleagues, I want to thank you all for the trust that you have instilled in me to lead us In this historic and unprecedented moment that we're in.
+To my colleagues, I want to thank you all for the trust that you have instilled in me to lead us in this historic and unprecedented moment that we're in.

 The challenge before us is great, but the time for action is now, and I will not let you down.

-I want to say to the American people, on behalf of all of us here, we hear you.
+I want to say to the American people on behalf of all of us here, we hear you.

 We know the challenges you're facing.

-Our mission here is to serve you well, to restore the people's faith in this house in this great and essential institution.
+Our mission here is to serve you well, to restore the people's faith in this House, in this great and essential institution.

 My dad, it was mentioned, my dad was a firefighter.

-On September 17, 1984, when I was 12 years old, he was critically uh burned and permanently disabled in the line of duty.
+On September 17, 1984, when I was 12 years old, he was critically burned and permanently disabled in the line of duty.

-Um but after the explosion on that fateful day, he nearly died, and it was a long road back, and it's changed all of our life trajectories.
+But after the explosion on that fateful day, he nearly died, and it was a long road back, and it's changed all of our life trajectories.

 I'm the oldest of four kids.

-He's funny, he's uh he's a real great communicator.
+He's a real great communicator.

-Uh I'm surprised we have not seen him more often on television.
+I'm surprised we have not seen him more often on television.

-Seems to be a guy that works hard behind the scenes more quietly.
+Seems to be a guy that works hard behind the scenes, more quietly.

 I hope he listens.